groovybits/rsllm/README.md

 ### OpenAI API Support

-While the toolkit’s primary focus is on running local LLMs, it also provides support for the OpenAI API, enabling users to leverage external AI models when necessary.
+While RsLLM's primary focus is on running local LLMs, it also provides support for the OpenAI API, enabling users to leverage external AI models when necessary.
 This feature ensures versatility and broad applicability in various AI-driven projects.

 ### Real-time AI Analysis and Content Generation

-The toolkit excels in analyzing real-time data streams and generating AI-driven content, including text, images, and speech.
+RsLLM excels in analyzing real-time data streams and generating AI-driven content, including text, images, and speech.
 It aims to create a dynamic interaction model where voice inputs can be converted into text commands for the LLM, and the generated outputs can be streamed back as voice or visual content.

 ## Installation and Configuration

 ### Prerequisites

 -   Ensure Rust and Cargo are installed.
-[Installation Guide](https://www.rust-lang.org/tools/install).
+[Rust Installation Guide](https://www.rust-lang.org/tools/install).
--   MacOS system with M1/M2/M3 ARM GPU.
+-   MacOS system with an M1/M2/M3 ARM GPU.

 ### Setup Guide